-You are entitled to paid Parental Leave for four hundred and eighty (480) days.
+In Sweden you are entitled to Parental Leave for four hundred and eighty (480) days.
 Parental Leave can be shared by both parents, but sixty (60) days must be taken by the mother, and sixty (60) days by the father.
-The parent taking Parental Leave has the right to reduced working hours until the child reaches eight (8) years of age.
+The parent taking Parental Leave has the right to reduced working hours until the child reaches eight (8) years of age

 Scheduling Parental Leave

 Discuss your Parental Leave plans, in advance, with your manager.
 While business requirements must be taken into consideration, your manager will work with you to ensure that work load does not restrict you from taking Parental Leave.
 Be sure to contact HR Source [VMware network access required] during your Maternity Leave to schedule your Parental Leave.

 While on Parental Leave you should maintain open communication with your manager and HR Source [VMware network access required].
 VMware will assume that you wish to return to work at the end of your Parental Leave period however; you should contact HR Source [VMware network access required] towards the end of your scheduled Leave to confirm and arrange your return to work.

 For additional support and resources to consider with the addition of a child to your family, see the Birth or Adoption life event page.

 FEEDBACK: Was this information useful?